mzusin/mz-svg/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/mzusin/mz-svg)

-The TypeScript-based library for manipulating and animating SVG.
+The TypeScript-based library for manipulating SVG in browser and Node.js.
+It allows to create SVG documents and shapes.

 ## Table of contents
 - [TypeScript Usage](#typescript-usage)